datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/population_density/README.md

 #### Pre-Processing Validation

 Automated validation:
-1. In the processing script (next section), there assertion to check numerical values are correctly formatted.
+1. In the processing script (next section), assert to check numerical values are correctly formatted.

 #### Processing Steps